 A newly suspected case of foot-and-mouth (FMD) disease has been reported in Egham in Surrey.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Defra have stated the exact location of the suspected outbreak was a property on Stroude Road in the town.

 Egham is situated is on the A30, about 18 miles from central London.